bahrus/xtal-state/README.md

 [history.state](https://www.chromestatus.com/metrics/feature/timeline/popularity/2618) has a number of appealing characteristics, which is why it seems so inviting to build "state" management around:

 1. The data is stored out of RAM, which is good for memory strapped devices.
-(Actually discussions on this matter are rather vague -- it seems historical states are stored to disk.
+(Actually discussions on this matter are rather murky -- it seems historical states are stored to disk.
 But if you directly modify the state object without using replaceState, it appears to stick somewhat, so who knows?)
 2. Although the data size is limited (the limit is configurable on Firefox), you can have multiple histories by using multiple iframes (preferably with style=display:none), which allows you to exceed the limit.
+This also allows for scope isolation, and federated content.
-3. Web sites that provide sensitive information shouldn't have any audit concerns with history.state, as there would likely be with other forms of local storage like IndexedDB.
+3. Web sites that provide sensitive information shouldn't have audit concerns with history.state, as there would likely be with other forms of local storage like IndexedDB.
 4. Support for time travel via the back button (and api).
-Adding developer tools on top of that seems pretty straightforward.
+Adding developer tools on top of that is pretty straightforward.
 5. Built into the platform.
 Anyone can access this built-in api.
 The libraries here only reduce some boilerplate, but nothing we do prevents other libraries from tapping into the same data.
 6. Refreshing the browser doesn't lose the state.

 Some disadvantages of history.state:

-1. Although an iframe gives you the ability to store up to 2M outside of RAM (Firefox), the cost of holding onto an iframe is about 350 kb.
+1. Although an iframe gives you the ability to store up to 2M (outside of RAM?)
+(Firefox), the cost of holding onto an iframe is about 350 kb.
 So there is some overhead.
 2. Unlike IndexedDB, storing data in history.data can't currently be done asynchronously.
 3. Unlike IndexedDB, web workers don't have access to history.state

 To help alleviate issues 2 and 3, since we are not relying on this state management very much for binding between components (preferring direct passing via something like [petalia](https://github.com/bahrus/p-et-alia)) we can take some liberties as far as when to save to history.state, and for example wait for a window.requestAnimationFrame / debounce, confident that no one will care about such delays.

-history.state doesn't seem like a good place to cache reams of data, but only to save user selections / navigations, and to help manage global state where appropriate, in order to avoid lengthy prop passing where convenient.
+history.state doesn't seem like a good place to cache reams of data, but only to save user selections / navigations, and to help manage global state where appropriate, in order to avoid lengthy prop passing.

 One of the goals of xtal-state is that it be scalable (think [Scala](https://www.scala-lang.org/old/node/250.html)) -- it can solve simple problems simply, with a miminal learning curve, but it can also be used to tackle progressively more difficult problems, each problem requiring more nuance and mastery.

 ## Problem Statement I -- Object-centric routing

-At the simplest level, it can provide part of a routing solution (but a view selector component, such as [if-diff](https://www.webcomponents.org/element/if-diff) is needed, a routing "link" component, is also needed for a full routing implementation).
+At the simplest level, it can provide part of a routing solution (but a view selector component, such as [if-diff](https://www.webcomponents.org/element/if-diff) is needed, and a routing "link" component is also needed for a full routing implementation).
 But unlike typical routing solutions, perhaps, xtal-state* views the history.state object as the focal point, and the address bar as a subservient recorder of the history.state object.

 At the other extreme, consider the following two problem statements.